MicrosoftDocs/well-architected/well-architected/services/messaging/service-bus/operational-excellence.md

 > [!div class="checklist"]
 > - Ensure that [Service Bus Messaging Exceptions](/azure/service-bus-messaging/service-bus-messaging-exceptions) are handled properly.
 > - Connect to Service Bus with the AMQP protocol and use Service Endpoints or Private Endpoints when possible.
+> - Establish a process to actively monitor the dead-letter queue (dlq) messages.
 > - Review the [Best Practices for performance improvements using Service Bus Messaging](/azure/service-bus-messaging/service-bus-performance-improvements?tabs=net-standard-sdk-2).
+> - Analyze the differences between Azure Storage Queues and Azure Service Bus Queues.

 ## Configuration recommendations